h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ### Step 1: Column Enumeration
 + The first thing in figuring out the structure of a SQL query is to determine how many columns the query uses.
++ Try to start by checking for a UNION injection.
 + This can be done using the SQL ORDER BY keyword.